History of the Andaman and Nicobar Islands: Under Maratha Empire

 The islands became a temporary shipping port of the Maratha Empire and its navy in the 17th century.
 The first empire to list the Andamans under its territory was the Maratha Empire.
 The Maratha admiral Kanhoji Angre established a basic naval dominance in the islands and played a role in the annexation of the islands to India.

-Danish colonial period and British rule
+Colonial Period

+Danish Rule

 The history of organised European colonisation on the islands began when settlers from the Danish East India Company arrived in the Nicobar Islands on 12 December 1755.
 On 1 January 1756, the Nicobar Islands were made a Danish colony, first named New Denmark, and later (December 1756) Frederick's Islands (Frederiksøerne).
 During 1754–1756 they were administered from Tranquebar (in continental Danish India).
 The islands were repeatedly abandoned due to outbreaks of malaria between 14 April 1759 and 19 August 1768, from 1787 to 1807/05, 1814 to 1831, 1830 to 1834 and gradually from 1848 for good.